fram-x/react-native-fluid/README.md

 The when configuration field can contain different types of configuration.
 The when configuration field is created using the `WhenState` function.
 This function has several different overloads:

-**Create a new when configuration element that applies the provided style when the state is active:**
+**Creates a new when configuration element that applies the provided style when the state is active:**

 ```js
 function WhenState(state, style, options?)
 ```

-**Create a new when configuration element that applies an interpolation when the state is active:**
+**Creates a new when configuration element that applies an interpolation when the state is active:**

 ```js
 function WhenState(state, interpolation, options?)
 ```

-**Create a new when configuration element that applies an interpolation returned by the factory function when the state is active:**
+**Creates a new when configuration element that applies an interpolation returned by the factory function when the state is active:**

 ```js
 function WhenState(<a href="#States">state</a>, whenFactory, options?)